jkstpierre/Bullshit-Programming-Language/README.md

 ## Language Overview
 ### Computational Process
 In Bull$hit!, programs consist of the manipulation of three distinct variables:
-1. A square 2D array of 32-bit signed integers of size $N^2$
+1. A square 2D array of 32-bit signed integers of size N^2 to be specified at the start of the program.
+This array plays the role of main memory for the program, and every cell is initialized to zero.
-2. Test2
+2. A (y,x) tuple representing the index of the cell in memory currently being pointed to.
+3. A 32-bit signed integer called *curr_value* to be used for arithmetic.

 ### Syntax